Shaping a Sustainable Future in Brick & Tiles Manufacturing

 Kiln – dryer integration

-In traditional brick production, kiln waste heat is reused for drying, often seen as "free" and efficient.
+In traditional brick production, kiln waste heat is reused for drying, often seen as “free” and efficient.
 But this overlooks inefficiencies in the kiln itself and blocks opportunities for electrification.
 CEE takes an integrated approach to drying and sintering, aiming to boost overall efficiency and enable electrified drying solutions.
-This shift can reduce final energy consumption by a factor of 4 to 7, especially when superheated steam drying is applied.
+This shift can reduce final energy consumption by 45%, especially when superheated steam drying is applied, compared to only around 15% when the processes are optimized separately.

 Process modelling